 10. Chiriquí, Panama

-. . .
-Branavan Aruljothi, Area Manager of Booking.com, commented: "Reviews convey the feelings about where people have been, their experiences, and impressions.
-Reviews are the voice of today's guests speaking to future travelers.
-This award honors partners who strive to create the best and most memorable experiences.
-Thai operators often lead trends, understanding and meeting travelers’ expectations exceptionally well."
+Meanwhile, Branavan Aruljothi, Area Manager of Booking.com, commented that "Reviews are expressions of where people have been, how they felt, and what experiences they had.
+Reviews are the voice of today's guests telling future guests.
+This award honors partners who strive to create the best and most impressive experiences.
+Thai operators often lead trends, understanding and meeting traveler expectations very well."

-Despite a changing world, what keeps Thailand a top destination is its soft power and the feeling it gives visitors—that this is their "second home."
-Friendly, approachable people combined with diverse resources, culture, and cuisine make visiting Thailand highly valuable experientially.
-Luxury brands exist worldwide, but this warm sincerity is unique here.
-That’s why tourists believe Thailand always has more to discover.
+Though the world changes, what keeps Thailand a top destination is its soft power and creating a feeling that visitors are in a "second home."
+Friendly, approachable people combined with diverse resources, culture, and cuisine make visiting Thailand highly valuable as an experience.
+Luxury brands exist worldwide, but this genuine warmth cannot be found elsewhere.
+This is why tourists trust that Thailand always has much more to discover.

-Narin Tijayal, Director of Digital and IT at the Tourism Authority of Thailand (TAT), said: "Tourist demands have shifted, which we see in four main dimensions: 1.
-Seeking unique experiences to discover something new; 2.
-Searching for life meaning, such as tourism that supports communities and improves the world; 3.
-Comfort replaced by the need for trust and safety; 4.
-Travel must be more socially responsible, seen not as a burden but as a source of happiness."
+Narin Thijayanu, Director of Digital and Information Technology at the Tourism Authority of Thailand (TAT), said "Tourist demands have changed, visible in four main dimensions: 1.
+Seeking special experiences to discover new things; 2.
+Searching for life’s meaning, such as tourism that helps build communities and improve the world; 3.
+Convenience has shifted to needs for trust and safety; 4.
+Travel must be more socially responsible, not as a burden but as a source of happiness."

-Secrets to winning customers from leading hotels adapting to changing travel experience reviews.
+Hotel leaders’ secrets to winning customers by adapting to changing travel experience reviews.

-Niklas John Maratos, Vice President of International Sales for the Dusit Group, shared: "The hotel draws inspiration from Thai identity, focusing on four principles: personalization, wellness, genuine sustainability, and localization by incorporating Thai elements.
-We analyze review data to truly understand what different customer groups want, as small details can greatly influence guest satisfaction."
+Niklas John Maratos, Vice President of International Sales from Dusit Group, shared, "The hotel draws inspiration from Thai identity, focusing on four principles: Personalization (a deeper level of privacy), Wellness, Sustainability (genuine, not just in name), and Localization (integrating Thai culture to be felt).
+We analyze reviews to understand what different customer groups truly want because small details can greatly influence guest satisfaction or dissatisfaction."

-Meanwhile, Nino Kurtscaglia, Senior Director of E-commerce and Digital Experience at Lebua Hotel, noted: "We focus on privacy and knowing exactly what guests want so they feel services are tailored just for them.
+Meanwhile, Nino Kurtskalia, Senior Director of E-commerce and Digital Experience at Lebua Hotels, said, "We focus on privacy and knowing what guests want so they feel services are designed especially for them.
 We learn this from reviews.
-Lebua pays attention to details like consistently addressing guests by name at every touchpoint, and our staff serve sincerely without pretense.
-There was even a case where a partner was so impressed during a 3-week stay that they wanted to move to Thailand to work."
+Lebua pays attention to small details, such as consistently addressing guests by their correct names at every touchpoint, and our team serves sincerely without pretense.
+Once, a partner was so impressed by a three-week stay that they wanted to move to Thailand to work."

-To meet future trends, Narin Tijayal summarized TAT’s strategy: "Tourism is changing rapidly.
+To keep up with future trends, Narin Thijayanu summarized TAT's strategy: "The tourism industry changes rapidly.
 TAT must build a digital backbone by using AI for hyper-personalization, collecting data on tourist preferences and patterns."